Death of Benito Mussolini: Piazzale Loreto

 In the evening of 28 April, the bodies of Mussolini, Petacci, and the other executed fascists were loaded onto a van and transported south to Milan.
 On arriving in the city in the early hours of 29 April, they were dumped on the ground in the Piazzale Loreto, a suburban square near the main railway station.
 The choice of location was deliberate.
 Fifteen partisans had been shot there in August 1944 in retaliation for partisan attacks and Allied bombing raids, and their bodies had then been left on public display.
 At the time, Mussolini is said to have remarked "for the blood of Piazzale Loreto, we shall pay dearly".

 Their bodies were left in a heap, and by 9:00 a.m. a considerable crowd had gathered.
 The corpses were pelted with vegetables, spat at, urinated on, shot at and kicked; Mussolini's face was disfigured by beatings.
 Allied forces began arriving in the city during the course of the morning and an American eyewitness described the crowd as "sinister, depraved, out of control".
-After a while, the bodies were hung by their feet from the metal girder framework of a half-built Standard Oil service station.
+After a while, the bodies were hung by their feet from the metal girder framework of a half-built service station.
 This mode of hanging had been used in northern Italy since medieval times to stress the "infamy" of the hanged.
 However, the reason given by those involved in hanging Mussolini and the others in this way was to protect the bodies from the mob.
 Movie footage of what happened appears to confirm that to be the case.

-Morgue and autopsy
+Mortuary and post mortem

-At about 2:00 p.m. on 29 April, the recently arrived American military authorities ordered that the bodies be taken down and delivered to the city morgue for autopsies to be carried out.
-A US army cameraman went to the morgue and took photographs of the bodies for publication, including one with Mussolini and Petacci positioned in a macabre pose as though they were arm-in-arm.
+At about 2:00 p.m. on 29 April, the recently arrived American military authorities ordered that the bodies be taken down and delivered to the city mortuary for post mortems to be carried out.
+A US army cameraman went to the mortuary and took photographs of the bodies for publication, including one with Mussolini and Petacci positioned in a macabre pose as though they were arm-in-arm.

-On 30 April, an autopsy was carried out on Mussolini at the Institute of Legal Medicine in Milan.
+On 30 April, a post mortem was carried out on Mussolini at the Institute of Legal Medicine in Milan.
 One version of the subsequent report indicated that he had been shot with nine bullets, while another version specified seven bullets.
 Four bullets near the heart were given as the cause of death.
 The calibres of the bullets were not identified.
 Samples of Mussolini's brain were taken and sent to the United States for analysis.
-The intention was to prove the hypothesis that syphilis had caused insanity in him, but nothing resulted from the analysis; no evidence of syphilis was found on his body either.
-No autopsy was carried out on Petacci.
+The intention was to prove the hypothesis that syphilis had caused insanity in him, but nothing resulted from the analysis.
+No evidence of syphilis was found on Mussolini's body and no post mortem was carried out on Petacci.